WieeRd/questionable/README.md

   When it is clear you lack knowledge about the topic, you should learn.
   e.g. How do I create my own Jarvis? → What are some good resources for ML?

-## 5. What Should be the Last Tip?
-(WIP)

-- RTFM
-- Informative title
-- Grammar & Formatting (stop using screenshots)
-- Manners Maketh Man
-- "Sorry for the noob question"
-- Extra Tips: Brief overview of everything above

 ## Learn More

 Many details were omitted to keep this guide absolutely minimal.
-Here are list of more comprehensive materials for a further reading.
+Below are list of more comprehensive materials for a further reading.

 - <https://stackoverflow.com/help/how-to-ask>
 - <http://catb.org/~esr/faqs/smart-questions.html>